nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **Format**: `edit [INDEX] [/des DESCRIPTION] [/a AMOUNT] [/d DATE] [/c CATEGORY]`

- - Edits the the specific field(s) of a transaction.
+ - Edits the specific field(s) of a transaction.
  - Should at least modify one field.

 **Parameter Details:** (Refer to [here](#param_details) for what each parameter represents)